TalnUPF/praat_web/README.md

 > mvn package

+You will also need to download Praat and define its directory in the web.xml file before packaging.
+You can download out extended version of Praat from here: https://github.com/TalnUPF/praat

 ## demo definition

 Each demo is defined in its own folder on the demos folder, containing a JSON object (config.json) with the following information: